 The I-15 HOT lanes (described in the previous section on "Converting HOV Lanes to HOT Lanes") are being extended to create a 20-mile "Managed Lanes" facility in the median of Interstate 15 (I-15) between State Route 163 and State Route 78.
 When completed, there will be a four-lane facility in the median with a moveable barrier, multiple access points from the regular highway lanes, and direct access ramps for buses from five transit centers.
-A high frequency bus rapid transit (BRT) system is under development and will operate in the managed lanes.
-Seven pricing alternatives were considered.
-A preferred pricing alternative was selected which calls for dynamic tolling involving a skewed per mile rate, which would vary the toll based on actual congestion levels and distance traveled, derived from the entry and exit points to the lanes.
+A high frequency bus rapid transit (BRT) system is under development and will replace the existing express buses that serve the corridor.
+Caltrans is constructing the managed lanes using the design-sequencing method of contracting.
+Ground was broken on the first of three stages in November 2003 and will open to traffic in 2008.
+The first stage adds eight miles directly abutting the existing 8-mile reversible HOT lanes and latter stages will be added in 2011 and 2012.